voiio/voiio.github.io/product_development.md

 Depending on the complexity those opportunities might be developed in small increments prioritizing value delivery.

-Growth opportunity are owned by a stakeholder and prioritized via the stakeholder meeting.
+Growth opportunities are owned by a stakeholder and prioritized via the stakeholder meeting.
 The product team is responsible to ensure that the ticket is ready to be pulled into the backlog.

 ### Operational hiccups